 - Egg containers and similar containers made out of recycled paper

 You can’t compost:

 - Eucalyptus and gum leaves, black walnut leaves, branches

 - Glossy paper and cardboard

 - Pet faeces and litter tray contents

 - Plants treated with pesticides

 Making your Compost

-The easiest way to make a compost is to buy a bin from a garden supplies store such as Bunnings or you can buy one online here.
+The easiest way to make a compost is to buy a bin from a garden supplies store such as Bunnings.
 There are a few different types available commercially, for example the traditional plastic bin or a compost tumbler.
 Alternatively, you could build one from scratch using wood for the frame and sacks or a tarpaulin to cover it.
 The bin should be situated in a shady part of your yard.
 We use two commercial bins made of plastic with lids.
 We use one continually until it is full, then the other one.